Vanishing Theorem for Hodge Ideals on smooth hypersurfaces

 \section{Borderline Nakano vanishing for hypersurfaces in $\PP^n$}

-Since the Bott vanishing for projective spaces is well-known, we only consider hypersurfaces of degree at least $2$.
+Because of the well-known Bott vanishing for projective spaces which says that the cohomology groups $H^i(\PP^n, \Omega^p_{\PP^n} \otimes \O_{\PP^n}(l)) = 0$ unless \begin{itemize} \item $i=p$ and $l=0$, \item $i=0$ and $l>p$, or \item $i=n$ and $l< p-n$, \end{itemize} see for example \cite[Theorem 7.2.3]{periodmappinganddomain}, we only consider hypersurfaces of degree at least $2$.
 In this section, $X$ will denote a smooth hypersurface of degree $d \ge 2$ of $\PP^n$, and $L$ a line bundle on $X$ unless otherwise noted.